aiven/devportal/docs/platform/concepts/byoa.rst

 Remember that in BYOA, Aiven does not invoice for the cloud service.
 As a BYOA customer, you pay for the cloud computing resources you are using directly through your cloud provider portal.

 All BYOA discounts are evaluated case by case.
-If your company fulfills the requirements specified earlier, contact `Sales@Aiven.io <_SalesEmail>`_ for more information and cost estimations of the full setup.
+If your company fulfills the requirements specified earlier, contact `Sales@Aiven.io <mailto:sales@aiven.io>`_ for more information and cost estimations of the full setup.

 Testing, POC, and deployments
 =============================